deansher/Cy/README.md

 - API contracts and testing.
 - Publishing, versioning, and dependency management.
 - Open-source license management.
-- Searching for components and functions that work in a particular context (think "Hoogle on steroids").
+- Searching for components and functions that work in a particular context.
 - Human-readable data (all types have readable JSON representations).
 - Development-mode capture and playback of component and function inputs and outputs.
-- Suitability for long-term IDE and debugger development.
+- Built-in tracing and debugging integrated with API contracts.

-The medium-term goal of Staq (but if I do all the development myself, this will be around 2015) is to choose a useful niche for non-programmers to graphically assemble components and for casual programmers to write simple code.
-The idea is to have a compellingly easy environment for building a certain kind of application.
+The medium-term goal of Staq (but if I do all the development myself, this will be around 2015) is to be a high-productivity environment for building simple viral social applications that run in HTML/JavaScript environments (both desktop and mobile).

 The longer-term goal of Staq is to become a popular platform for developers who want to build systems with sturdy foundations and with easy fine-grain code-sharing.
 The theory is that the